 3) Are we responding to the existence of a debate between a thesis and its antithesis, or to a series of theses?
 (X says Casablanca is a film noir and Y says it is not.)

-In that case, we position our ideas as a synthesis of the thesis-antithesis dyad or the series of theses.
+In that case, we take the best points made by each, if they do not contradict, and create a synthesis of the thesis-antithesis dyad or the series of theses.

 (X has recently argued that, based upon comparison of evidence from other films noir and from Casablanca, that Casablanca ought to be viewed as a film noir.
 Y challenged X's argument by drawing our attention to evidence in Casablanca and in films noir that suggests Casablanca should not be viewed as a film noir.
-Z recently has proposed a subgenre of film noir which he calls "ironic film noir," based on evidence from films X and Y do not consider, like Repo Man (1984) and Diva (1981), films in which the triumph of evil and destruction of the hero are thwarted at the last moment by supernatural or extremely unlikely interventions in a world that remains deeply corrupt.
+Z recently has proposed a subgenre of film noir which he calls "ironic film noir," based on evidence from more recent films that X and Y do not consider, like Repo Man (1984) and Diva (1981).
+In these films, the triumph of evil and destruction of the hero are thwarted at the last moment by supernatural or extremely unlikely interventions in a world that remains deeply corrupt.
 If we look at X's and Y's evidence in the light of Z's reasoning, we probably should conclude that Casablanca is best understood as an ironic film noir, but with a comic rather than satiric attitude toward its characters and their dilemma.)

 Don't make the mistake of assuming that all theses have to be positive and all antitheses have to be negative.
 Note that the thesis might easily have begun arguing that Casablanca was not film noir if X had begun by analyzing the roles played by Bogart, Greenstreet, and Lorre in previous films noir and argued that the differences between their characters and the plots of those movies and those of Casablanca meant that Casablanca was meant to be viewed as a rebellion against film noir to promote positive views of society in a time of war.
 In that case, Y's antithesis might well have looked for similarities between those same characters and plots to argue that Casablanca was a failed film noir, a genre hijacked by the Hollywood studios from the auteur directors in a truly "corrupt city" that was the whole world, now that war had become a global norm.